raybrowndev/raybrowndev/README.md

 🎨  **Freelance Web Designer** (Nov 2019 - Aug 2022)

-- **WordPress Development** - Developed websites using WordPress, to develop customised websites.
-Enhancing my creative skills alongside technical applies in web applications.
+- **WordPress Development** - Developed websites using WordPress, to develop customised websites, implementing additional plug-ins for a unique experience.
-- **SEO & HTML/CSS**  - Managed email marketing conversions rates and designs for clients websites.
-Enhancing my skills for website marketing, resulting in increased traffic for the desired target audience by 8% in 2 months.
+- **SEO & HTML/CSS**  - Managed email marketing conversion rates and designs for client websites.
+Enhancing my skills in website marketing, resulting in increased traffic for the desired target audience by 8% in 2 months.
-- **UI/UX Design** - Created user centric high-fidelity wireframes in Adobe XD and Figma for efficient client design adjustments , transferring these skills to enhance UML diagram communication with cross-functional teams.
+- **UI/UX Design** - Created user-centric high-fidelity wireframes in Adobe XD and Figma for efficient client design adjustments, transferring these skills to enhance UML diagram communication with cross-functional teams.
-- **Sustainable Backend Development** - Designed lightweight, low carbon websites.
-Resulting in high speed websites with an average of 0.46g of CO2, cleaner than 52% of websites.
+- **Sustainable Backend Development** - Designed lightweight, low-carbon websites.
+Resulting in high-speed websites with an average of 0.46g of CO2, cleaner than 52% of websites.
 - **Security Maintenance** - Manages security measures, using tools such as cPanel.
-Demonstrating my commitment create a secure websites, providing peace of mind of clients.
+Demonstrating my commitment to creating a secure website, and providing peace of mind to clients.

 <!--